Pjmcnally/lol_app/README.md

 Installation
 -----

+##### Establish the environment
 This repository contains two "Requirements files" pip_req.txt and conda_req.txt.

-To set up the enviroment required to run this app first [Install Conda](http://conda.pydata.org/docs/install/quick.html) then use the following terminal commands.
+To set up the enviroment required to run this app first [install Conda](http://conda.pydata.org/docs/install/quick.html) then use the following terminal commands.

 $ conda create --name \<env> --file conda_req.txt
 $ source activate \<env>
 $ pip install -r pip_req.txt

+##### Fork the repository to your computer

+instructions go here.

+##### Establish and populate the database

+Create a postgres user and a database name for the app (lolappdb).
+If you use a name other than lolappdb change the database section of lolapp/lolapp/settings.txt.

+Once the database has been established the following terminal commands from the root of directory of your fork.

+$ python api_query/fixtures/generate_fixtures.py
+$ python manage.py loaddata all_fix.json

 ++++++++++++++++++++++++++++++